eeditiones/jinks-templates/README.md

 When referenced with `"use": ["pages/blocks.html"]`, the `menu` template becomes available and gets injected into the menu block in the inheritance chain, resulting in an additional menu item.

-Note that we use `<template>` as the wrapper element to indicate that this file does not contain any content that should be rendered directly.
+Note that we use the HTML `<template>` element to indicate that this file does not contain any content that should be rendered directly.
 This is not necessary, but it can help with clarity and organization.

-#### Multiple `"use"` Files
+#### Multiple `"use"` files

 You can specify multiple files in the `"use"` array:
 ```json